Miksel90/development-platforms/src/content/docs/frameworks/Flutter/Flutter-case-study.md

 ## Introduction

-Originally from Google's technology labs, Flutter emerges as a dynamic and open-source framework.
-Aimed at developers focused on front-end development, it offers a comprehensive toolkit designed for designing an application's user interface, utilizing a single codebase.
+Flutter is a dynamic and open-source framework which origins from Google technology labs.
+It was created for developers focused on front-end development, and it offers a comprehensive toolkit tailored for designing an application's user interface, utilizing a single codebase.
 Since its launch in 2018, Flutter has significantly evolved beyond its original mobile orientation, extending its capabilities to support application development across six different platforms.
-This includes the landscapes of iOS and Android, as well as apllications for the web, Windows, macOS, and Linux.
+This includes the landscapes of iOS and Android, as well as applications for the web, Windows, macOS, and Linux.
 As such, Flutter represents a versatile tool that inspires a wide-ranging coding.

 ## Brief History